zocker-160/SyncThingy/README.md

 #### Note

-Syncthing config is located at `~/.var/app/com.github.zocker_160.SyncThingy/.local/state/syncthing`.
+Syncthing config is located at `~/.var/app/com.github.zocker_160.SyncThingy/config/syncthing`.

+NOTE: this location seems to differ on some installations, so if the folder above does not work for you, try `~/.var/app/com.github.zocker_160.SyncThingy/.local/state/syncthing` instead.

-You can reuse your already existing syncthing config.xml file, by moving / copying it there.
+You can reuse your already existing syncthing `config.xml` file, by moving / copying it there.

 ## Install background service